 READ ALSO: How to Write a Business Plan for Your Blog

-So, What Is a Blog Exactly?
+So, What Is a Blog and Blogging Exactly?

 A blog is simply an online program that allows you to write about certain topics on your website.
 These topics are usually called posts.
 The posts can either show up on the front page, home page or even in subcategories of the site – depending on how the blog is set up.